-The largest of the tit family in the British Isles, the Great Tit it is easily recognised by its black head and black breast stripe, bright yellow belly and olive green back.
-It is a common bird, and indeed has adapted well from its natural woodland habitat to breed in gardens, parks and suburban areas generally.
-Part of this success is down to its willingness to breed in nest boxes put up in gardens, plus is adaptability to eat different foods.
-It has a very distinctive two-note song which is often referred to as sounding like ‘teacher-teacher’.
+The largest of the tit family in the British Isles, the Great tit it is easily recognised by its black head and black breast stripe, bright yellow breast and belly, and olive green back.
+The Great tit is a common bird, and indeed has adapted well from its natural woodland habitat to breed in gardens, parks and suburban areas generally.
+Part of the Great tit’s success is also down to its willingness to breed in nest boxes put up in gardens, plus its adaptability to eat different foods – including what’s provided by people in gardens.

-What sound does a Great Tit make?
+What sound does a Great tit make?

 00:00 / 00:00

-Video footage of Great Tits
+Video footage of Great tits

-Great Tit nesting and breeding habits
+Great tit nesting and breeding habits

-Great Tit history and population trends
+Great tit history and population trends

-Behaviour traits of Great Tits
+Behaviour traits of Great tits

-Great Tit diet and food
+Great tit diet and food

-What should I feed Great Tits?
+What should I feed Great tits?

-We recommend the following products to help attract Great Tits your garden.
+We recommend the following products to help attract Great tits your garden.

 Bird Food

-From £14.50
+From £8.50

 100%

-(213 reviews)
+(113 reviews)

 Product added to basket

-From £14.50
+From £8.50

 100%

-(213 reviews)
+(113 reviews)

 Add to Basket